 But more and more consumers are starting that buying process online, researching different options and prices before heading to a brick-and-mortar store to check out their top pick.
 And while, currently, only 14 percent of those shoppers say they actually make the final purchase online, that number is growing.
-2020 is the year retailers should be preparing for sales to move away from the showroom and onto the internet, more and more each year.
+We live in a time where retailers should be preparing for sales to move away from the showroom and onto the internet, more and more each year.

 What it means for retailers: Your products need to be online, and you need to have all kinds of relevant, accurate information available about each product to capture those shoppers who are doing their research on the ‘net.

 Prices, shipping information, materials, manufacturing details, colors, dimensions, and returns—these are just some of the product information points you’ll need to have available online for every product you sell.
 And how do you keep all that product information centralized, up-to-date, and ready to push to all marketing and sales channels you use?
-In 2020, furniture retailers need product information management (PIM) software.
+Furniture retailers need product information management (PIM) software.